5 Steps to Optimize Website Navigation

-Website Navigation As Part of the User Experience
+Website Navigation as Part of the User Experience

-1. Limit Choices and Menu Selections
+1. Limit Choices and Navigation Menu Selections

 Too much freedom is not always a good thing.
 The more choices you force users to make, the greater the degree of decision fatigue that can eventually set in.
 For this reason, having more than seven or eight menu selections is a bad idea.